-- a.
-A copy of the annual Requirement Checklist must be submitted to the Office for Schools. - 2.
-Copy of the School Safety Plan (EOP) - a.
+- 1. Copy of the School Safety Plan (EOP) - a.
 Governing body required to review and approve every three years. - i.
 For the purposes of compliance, the governing body is defined as follows; - 1.
 Single Parish School: The pastor or parish director is the governing body, but the School Advisory Commission is strongly encouraged to be involved. - 2.
 Separately Incorporated Schools: The School Board of Directors is the governing body. - b.
 Plan must be individualized for each facility/campus that students regularly occupy. - c.
 Required components of plan: - i.
 School Violence and Attacks - ii.
 Fires - iii.
 Weather-Related Emergencies - iv.
 Bomb Threats - v.
 Intruders - vi.
 Threats to Non-classroom events - vii.
-Parent-Student Reunification - 3.
-Most recent date on which the governing body reviewed and approved the School Safety Plan. - 4.
-Date of statutorily required annual drill for responding to a school violence threat. - 5.
-Documentation that school governing body reviewed the written evaluation of the drill. - 6.
-Date of the most recent training on school safety and the number of training attendees. - 7.
+Parent-Student Reunification - 2.
+Most recent date on which the governing body reviewed and approved the School Safety Plan. - 3.
+Date of statutorily required annual drill for responding to a school violence threat. - 4.
+Documentation that school governing body reviewed the written evaluation of the drill. - 5.
+Date of the most recent training on school safety and the number of training attendees. - 6.
 Most recent date on which the governing body consulted with local law enforcement to conduct the on-site safety assessment. - a.
 Must be done annually. - b.
-Must be done for each facility/campus that students regularly occupy. - 8.
-Copy of facility/campus blueprints or map must be done for each facility/campus that students regularly occupy.
+Must be done for each facility/campus that students regularly occupy.

+7. Copy of facility/campus blueprints or map - must be done for each facility/campus that students regularly occupy.

-The Office for Schools shall complete a review of a school's Emergency Operations Plan at least once every three years.
+The Office for Schools may request to a review of a school's Emergency Operations Plan at any time.